gem-pasteur/macsyfinder/doc/source/modeler_guide/helper_tools.rst

 .. warning::
-    The macsyprofile is not compliant with results produced with `macsyfinder v1`.
+    The `macsyprofile` is not compliant with results produced with `macsyfinder v1`.
-    If you get ```IndexError: list index out of range``` error when you use `macsyprofile`, it probably mean that the results were produced by an older non compliant `macsyfinder` version.
+    If you get ```IndexError: list index out of range``` error when you use `macsyprofile`, it probably means that the results were produced by an old incompatible version of `macsyfinder`.